 Increases brand awareness

 This type of specialized editorial content helps you grow brand awareness by educating customers on your product and why they should buy from you.
 Again, having a third party recommend and speak highly of a brand that the customer is likely unfamiliar with will build more trust in your brand.

 As with any advertising strategy on Amazon, there are many factors to its success.
 The added social proof that editorial recommendations provide helps promote your product over the competition, potentially driving higher sales.
 (See below for real-life examples of sellers who saw rising sales as a direct result of an editorial recommendation.)

 How to get an editorial recommendation on Amazon

 To get an editorial recommendation, you’ll need to reach out to the individual publishers who post articles on Amazon.

 How much does it cost?

-Once your product’s editorial recommendation goes live on Amazon, you’ll pay a monthly fee for the total revenue that was generated directly from the editorial.
+There may be up-front or monthly fees once your product’s editorial recommendation are live on Amazon.
 This is highly beneficial because it generates a predictable monthly advertising cost, as opposed to running sponsored product ads and battling high ACoS.